-PERSONAL TIME
+PERSONAL LEAVE

-Personal time is provided to all regular full-time employees and regular part-time employees who work at least 20 hours per week on a consistent basis.
+Personal leave is provided to all regular full-time employees and regular part-time employees who work at least 20 hours per week on a consistent basis.

-For record-keeping purposes, RAILS will issue employees' personal time up front on January 1 of every calendar year.
-Personal time allotment begins upon hire or transfer into an eligible position, as noted above.
-Personal time is prorated for new hires based on start date.
+For record-keeping purposes, RAILS will issue employees' personal leave up front on January 1 of every calendar year.
+Personal leave allotment begins upon hire or transfer into an eligible position, as noted above.
+Personal leave is prorated for new hires based on start date.